National Honor Society

 There is an informational meeting in September to discuss the qualifications of membership and the expectations of members.
 Those juniors and seniors who meet the scholarship criteria will receive an invitation to attend an informational meeting during advisor time.
 If a student determines they meet the criteria and are interested in becoming a member, they will need to complete the application.

 The application includes an informational page, a short narrative that shares information about the community service, examples of leadership qualities, examples of character traits, and a recommendation.
 This application will be due in early October.
-Each application will be read by two of the members of the faculty council.
+Each application will be read by all of the members of the faculty council.
 While the applications are being read, Cony High School staff have an opportunity to provide feedback on the potential members.
 Thinking about scholarship, service, leadership, and character, the staff is asked to indicate whether each applicant is an excellent candidate for membership, no concerns about membership, some concerns about membership, or no basis to provide feedback.
 This information along with the application which includes the community service hours and honors and AP courses taken are used to determine membership.
 If an application is rejected for membership, there is an appeal process should the student feel they meet the criteria.

 Expectations of Membership